COSC3020/dijkstra-s-algorithm-aijun-hall-uwyo/README.md

 $O(n) * O(n)$ = $\Theta(n^2)$ where $n = V$ (nodes are equal to verticies).

 My implementation algorithm performs V iterations of searching through V unvisited nodes in other words- making this quadratic runtime.

+- Referenced https://www.geeksforgeeks.org/introduction-to-dijkstras-shortest-path-algorithm/ for dijkstra's algorithm reference and code.
+All code was written by me, just used this resource for references.

+- Used Testing Suite code from previous repositories to figure out how to write tests and get them on the github autorunner

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."